-When you smoke your baby does too.
+When you smoke, your baby does too.
 Every cigarette contains 4,000 chemicals, which go into your lungs when you smoke.
-Once they've gone into your lungs, the nicotine, poisons and carbon monoxide cross the placenta to the baby.
+Once in your lungs, the nicotine, poisons and carbon monoxide cross the placenta to your baby.

 How can smoking during pregnancy harm my baby?

 Research shows that smoking in pregnancy may harm your baby in a number of different ways.
 These include:

 - a higher risk of miscarriage

 - a higher risk of premature birth

 - a greater chance of having a low birth-weight baby

 Smoking when pregnant can also affect your child as they grow up.
 Babies and children whose mothers smoke during pregnancy are also at great risk of: